What is Bone Graft Surgery as a Shoulder Instability Treatment?

 The shoulder joint is extremely mobile, allowing patients to rotate, lift and reach the arm up over the head.
 This wide range of motion can cause patients also heightens susceptibility to a shoulder dislocation and, ultimately, shoulder instability.
 Shoulder instability affects patients when the ball (humeral head) is forced out of the socket (glenoid bone) on a regular basis.
 Once a shoulder dislocates, it is at greater risk for additional dislocations and overall instability.
 With recurrent shoulder instability, patients have exhibited bone loss of the ball (humeral head) and socket (glenoid bone) of the shoulder joint.
 The basis of shoulder stability is formed by the bony makeup of the joint.
 If this is bony makeup is compromised, then the risk of dislocation heightens dramatically.
 In cases of severe bone loss, bony augmentation through use of an autograft (from self) or allograft (from cadaveric source) is the recommended treatment option.
-This treatment option, offered by Dr. Matthew Provencher, Vail, Aspen, and Denver, Colorado orthopedic shoulder surgeon, will reconstitute the bony makeup of the joint and resolve shoulder instability.
+This treatment option, offered by Dr. Matthew Provencher, Vail, Aspen, Colorado Springs, and Denver, Colorado orthopedic shoulder surgeon, will reconstitute the bony makeup of the joint and resolve shoulder instability.

 Shoulder instability with severe bone loss is particularly difficult to treat given that the bony foundation of the joint has been placed in jeopardy.
 In cases of severe bone loss, research has shown that soft tissue repair including arthroscopic stabilization surgery does not always reestablish shoulder stability.
 Instead, bone graft surgery has proven to be much more effective in these cases.
 A coracoid process graft, iliac crest autograft, and distal tibia allograft placed at the area of bone loss of the socket (glenoid bone) have been proven effective for treatment of severe bone loss.